 The lengthy paved walk from the gated entrance was quickly forgotten once our Sunfactory Ipanema sandals set foot on the powdery champagne sands.
 I understand why this portion of the sea channeling through a cove to softly lash on sand is largely considered as one of Jamaica’s best beaches!
 The far-reaching sand and soothing water is what perfect beach days are made of.
 It was a postcard-worthy weekend at the venue, with patrons out in their numbers enjoying a Sunday Funday.

 Our group lined a lengthy table anticipating a long-awaited lunch.
 The calibre of the venue left some of us surprised with the slow service, though a deliberate icebreaker activity slightly distracted from the wait.
-After jerk chicken, fried fish, and burger meals were devoured, packed tote bags by Those Creative People were grabbed and more collaborative photoshoots organized.
+After jerk chicken, fried fish, and burger meals were devoured, packed tote bags by Those Creative People (click link to apply a special discount!) were grabbed and more collaborative photoshoots organized.
 Glowing in Herboo Botanicals, the fine white sand, teal stream running to the sea, and the island’s possibly most famous swing were all utilized for a series of Instagrammable moments.

 After each assigned shot was complete, everyone expectedly used the downtime to enjoy the idyllic environs.
 Just before the sun set on this rewarding day, we headed back to the Harmony Tours bus once more to return home.